getsentry/sentry-docs/src/collections/_documentation/learn/user-feedback.md

 {% include components/platform_content.html content_dir='user-feedback-example' %}

+If you don't want to use Sentry's native widget, you can also send feedback using our [_User Feedback API_]({%- link _documentation/api/projects/post-project-user-reports.md -%}).

 ## Customizing the Widget

 Several parameters are available to customize the widget, specifically for localization.
 All options can be passed through the `showReportDialog` call.